 Why 3D Printers will Change the World More than the Internet

 The home printers and their industrial brothers will only get more complex and powerful with time.
-Right now you can feed it a digital design and it goes to work crafting that item.
-Its not fast, it might take over night, but it will get faster and faster.
+Right now, you can feed it a digital design and it goes to work crafting that item.
+It’s not fast, it might take over night, but it will get faster and faster.
 This means all kinds of things for society.
-Right now it might take 10s of thousands of dollars to get a one off prototype through a standard manufacturer.
+Right now it might take 10s of thousands of dollars to get a one of a kind prototype through a standard manufacturer.
 They have to create a mold, fill it, get people to work on it, ship it.
 It all takes forever.
 Now people can rapidly spin up new ideas, from a digital file.

 But it goes much further.
 Companies will be able to specialize in building highly customized products for individuals, something they could never do in the past.
 Already there are bio 3D printers that have printed out skin and tissues.
 In the not too distant future they’ll be able to print out organs from your stems cells.
 No more donors needed.
 You body becomes a series of replaceable interchangeable parts.
 We can rebuild you, better than you were before.

-Certain large items, like cars will stay centrally manufactured, but the plants will get smaller and have more machines manning the posts.
-You’ll pick out a car with the exact specifications that you want, choosing from a massive range of a la carte choices and in a day or less you’ll have the exact car that you want, fabbed up in the dealers tanks even.
+Certain large items, like cars will remain centrally manufactured, but the plants will get smaller and have more machines manning the posts.
+You’ll pick out a car with the exact specifications that you want, choosing from a massive range of a la carte choices and in a day or less you’ll have the exact car that you want.
+It will even be fabbed up in the dealers’ tanks.
 No more waiting or getting a car shipped from three states away because they need a black one with bucket seats and air conditioning.

 It keeps going.
 Some 3D printers today can already scan an item and reproduce it.
 Now what happens to intellectual property if I can scan the latest phone and make it in my house?
 There’s even talk of scanning a broken item, where an algo can run against it to see how to produce a fixed version.
 Now things can be broken and rebuilt again and again.

-The only true limiter on this will be the raw materials we need to feed it.
+The only true limiter to this will be the raw materials we need to feed it.
 The Diamond Age had these machines tightly controlled, fed by centralized feeds.
-Remember that people in power will always try to find a way to centralized everything again and add choke points and check points.
+Remember that people in power will always try to find a way to centralize everything again and will add choke points and check points.
 That’s their nature.
 Of course, the true breakthrough in the Diamond Age comes when the hero figures out how to cut ties with the central drips.
-And as people push out past the boundaries of earth, its gets harder and hard to centrally control everything.
+And as people push out past the boundaries of earth, it gets harder and harder to centrally control everything.
 Though of course, they will try, it’s in their nature.
-It reminds me of the bit from The Crying Game, where the frog helps the scorpion cross the river.
+It reminds me of the bit from The Crying Game, when the frog helps the scorpion cross the river.
 Half way across the scorpion stings him.
 “Why did you do that Mr Scorpion for now we both will drown?” says the frog.
 “I can’t help it,” says the scorpion, “It’s in my nature.”

-My woman once asked me the one technology that made it possible for Star Trek’s society to live without money (well depending on which conflicting episode you watch)?
-That’s easy I said.
+My woman once asked me what was the one technology that made it possible for Star Trek’s society to live without money (well depending on which conflicting episode you watch)?
+That’s easy, I said.
 Replicators.
-Eventually you have an open source repository of all the things you really need to live and survive, plus a bunch of of fun stuff you don’t.
+Eventually you have an open source repository of all the things you really need to live and survive, plus a bunch of fun stuff you don’t.
 Nobody goes hungry then.
-Nobody wants for shoes or a a way communicate or a bike to exercise on.
+Nobody wants for shoes or a way to communicate or a bike to exercise on.
 Nobody dies because they don’t have a coat.
 There’s even a chance I’ll get to see some of it in my lifetime.
 That’s something I never expected.